ix-ax/AXOpen/src/components.pneumatics/docs/AXOCYLINDER.md

-# AXOpenComponentsPneumatics

-The `AXOpenComponentsPneumatics` library controls and operates the basic pneumatic actuators.

 ## AxoCylinder

 `AxoCylinder` provides the essential control and operation of a basic pneumatic cylinder, including two controlling output signals for both directions and two end-position sensors.
 The following preconditions need to be met to make `AxoCylinder` work as expected.